In Fullmetal Alchemist one can became this, if a person attaches someone's soul to a suit of armor with a blood seal.

 In the Crysis series, this is Alcatraz's ultimate fate.
 His vital organs are all shot, so his suit starts to break his entire body down and turn it into more nanosuit mass.
 Thanks to Brain Uploading, no physical problems arise, only existential ones (which Prophet is happy to spend the entire third game whining about).

-In Terraria, one of the enemies is Possessed Armor.
+In Terraria, one of the enemies is the Possessed Armor.

 In Code Lyoko episode "The Girl of the Dreams", XANA's specter takes control of a samurai armor owned by Yumi's family, which she brought to school for a presentation about Japan.